 It is an exciting time for the respiratory care profession.
 America’s Career Infonet has targeted respiratory therapy as one of the fastest growing professions.
-The Bureau of Labor Statistics projects an increase in demand of 42% for respiratory therapists.
+The Bureau of Labor Statistics projects growth at 19% (2012 - 2022) for respiratory therapists.
 Career opportunities are excellent and earning potential is competitive with other health professions.

 A Respiratory therapist, also known as a respiratory care practitioner, is the health profession responsible for evaluating, treating and caring for patients with breathing or other cardiopulmonary disorders.
 Practicing under the direction of a physician, respiratory therapists assume primary responsibility for all respiratory care therapeutic treatments and diagnostic procedure.
 Respiratory therapists evaluate and treat all types of patients, ranging from premature infants whose lungs are not fully developed to elderly people whose lungs are diseased.

 Respiratory therapists setup, operate and monitor devices that provide oxygen or medicine in the form of a mist or gas to patients.
 They use and maintain equipment such as mechanical ventilator, therapeutic gas, administration apparatus and aerosols generators.
 Respiratory therapists are also responsible for teaching patients about breathing exercises, monitoring patients’ physiological responses to therapy and maintaining natural and artificial airways, while maintaining the patient’s records.

 Respiratory care personnel must be able to see and hear well, have mechanical ability and manual dexterity to work with machines and be able to be on their feet most of the day.
 Therapists should be sensitive to a patient’s physical and psychological needs.
 In addition, operating advanced equipment requires proficiency with computers.